Grilling flank steak may seem intimidating at first, but it’s actually a simple process that yields incredibly flavorful results.

 Finally, the seasonings as we are already familiar with, serve to influence the overall flavor profile of the meat.

-The balsamic marinade used in this case covers all the bases, with the balsamic dressing for acidity, olive oil, salt, a little bit of sugar, and plenty of flavor from the garlic, rosemary, soy sauce, and black pepper.
+The balsamic marinade used in this case covers all the bases, with the balsamic dressing for acidity, olive oil, salt, a little bit of sugar, and plenty of flavors from the garlic, rosemary, soy sauce, and black pepper.

 When using this marinade, marinate for at least 2 hours, but for maximum flavor and tenderness, you can extend to a maximum of 24 hours, as the marinade is perfectly balanced.

 How to Grill Flank Steak